Jack Roderick (politician): Adult life and higher education

-Jack Roderick lived to be 94.
-He died on October 19, 2020, celebrated by many for his lifelong accomplishments.
+Jack Roderick died at his home in Anchorage on October 19, 2020, at the age of 94.
 Family and friends gathered at his house in Anchorage to find out the status of his health.
-During his last days alive, he encouraged people to vote, and many admirers that came to his home to say goodbye and thanked him for his contributions to the community.
-His daughter Elizabeth "Libby" Roderick was there, alongside the many friends gathering at his house to say goodbye.
+During his last days, shortly before the 2020 elections, he encouraged people to vote, and many admirers that came to his home to say goodbye and thanked him for his contributions to the community.

 Civic leadership

 Jack Roderick contributed significantly to the civic life of Alaska.
 As a young adventurous individual in need of money to support his growing family, he drove a truck as a Teamster, a member of the international brotherhood that began in the early 1900.
 He delivered goods and milk to the North Slope, and in one of those trips he had the idea of starting an oil scouting business called Alaska Scouting Service, later turning it into an enterprise of many businesses: Alaska Abstract Service, Petroleum Publications, Inc., Alaska Petroleum Directory, Alaska Map Service, Van Cleve Printing Company, Alaska Industry magazine, Alaska Title Guaranty Company, Alaska Pacific Capital Corporation (SBIC), and oil exploration companies, Ivy, Inc. (oil & gas leasing).
 Later, in 1964, it turned into Alaska Exploration Corporation (geological, leasing and exploration).
 Another of his many accomplishments was Deputy commissioner of State Department of Natural Resources from 1976 to 1978, followed by a position as Alaska Director of US Farmers' Home Administration in 1978.